 After dusk, there are places on the river where it’s difficult to fish dry flies.
 In these areas, it is safer to fish wet flies across and downriver.

-In that situation, I fish the following wet fly that is either fish it on its own or as the top dropper with two other wet flies or spider below it.
+In that situation, I fish the following wet fly that is either fished on its own or as the top dropper with two other wet flies or a spider below it.
 This approach works well in the fast water at the heads of pools.

 YMD wet fly